ierusalim/github-repo-walk/README.md

 # github-repo-walk

-Simple class for download repository from GitHub.
+Simple class for download files from GitHub repositories.

-_It is not wrapper for "git"_.
+_It is not wrapper for "git".
+Using api.github.com to get files list.

 ### Example of use:
 ```php